ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 So, even though we are in the tmp1 directory, we can see what is in other directories by using the relative path to the directory of interest.
 Note we can also use absolute paths too.
 You may have noticed the `../` this is how to get to the directory above the one you are currently located in.

-**CHALLENGE** Use the absolute path to list the files in the tmp2 directory.
+**CHALLENGE:** Use the absolute path to list the files in the tmp2 directory.

 Wouldn't it be nice to see the contents of all the tmp directories at once?
 We can use a regular expression to capture a sequence of characters (like the numbers 1, 2 and 3 at the end of the tmp directories).
 We can use the wild card character `*`, which expands to match any amount of characters.